tss95/arces_classification/README.md

         - **Visualization and Logging**: The scatter plot, where each point represents a validation data point and is color-coded based on its true label, is saved to a file.
 This file is then logged to wandb, providing a visual representation of how the model's embeddings of the validation data evolve over epochs.
 - `docker.dockerfile`: This is the Dockerfile for running the project on the GPU machine.
 - `data_analysis.ipynb`: This Jupyter notebook contains analysis code for looking at the model predictions.
-- `live.ipynb`: This Jupyter notebook contains scratch code for developing the live.py file.
 - `README.md`: This is the README file for the project.
 - `export_data.py`: Script used by Steffen Mæland to generate the original datset.
 - `gbf_iter.py`: This script is an example used to run the system, using command line inputs and keeping the model in memory.